The Large Hadron-Electron Collider at the HL-LHC: Measuring the Top-quark--Higgs Yukawa Coupling

-We now estimate the sensitivity of the associated top-Higgs production cross-section, $\sigma(\zeta_t)$, as a function of the CP phase of the $tth$-coupling as shown in Fig.~\ref{fig:mu} by considering $E_e = 60$ and with fixed $E_p = 7$~TeV.
-The scale uncertainties are taken as $(m_t + m_h)/8 \leq \mu_F = \mu_R \leq (m_t + m_h)/2$.
-Here $\sigma(\zeta_t = 0)$ corresponds to the SM cross section.
-We notice that the cross section is very sensitive to $\zeta_t$ in the region $\zeta_t > \frac{\pi}{2}$ where the interference between the diagrams becomes constructive.
-Below $\zeta_t = \frac{\pi}{2}$ the interference is still constructive though its degree decreases with $\zeta_t$, thus increasing the cross section by around 5 times at $\zeta_t = \frac{\pi}{2}$ which corresponds to the pure CP-odd case.
-On the other hand, for pure CP-even case $\zeta_t = \pi$ with opposite-sign of $tth$-coupling the cross section can be enhanced by up to 24 times for $E_e = 60$~GeV.
-The scale uncertainty on an average is approximately 7\% for $E_e = 60$~GeV in the whole range of $\zeta_t$.
+Estimation of the sensitivity of the associated top-Higgs production cross-section, $\sigma(\zeta_t)$, as a function of the CP phase of the $tth$-coupling is shown in Fig.~\ref{fig:mu}.
+In this study, the eletron and proton beams are assumed to have an energy of 60\,GeV and 7\,TeV, respectively.
+The scale uncertainties are obtained by varying the nominal scale, $\mu_F = \mu_R \leq (m_t + m_h)/4$, by factors of 0.5 and 2.
+It is observed that the size of the cross section is strongly dependent on the value of $\zeta_t$, in particular in the region $\zeta_t > \frac{\pi}{2}$ where the interference between the diagrams becomes constructive.
+At lower values of $\zeta_t$ the interference is still constructive, but it decreases with decreasing $\zeta_t$.
+Note, $\zeta_t=0$ represents the cross section in the strict SM formalism.

-In order to evaluate sensitivity to the measurement of the top Yukawa coupling and its P-phase, we implement the following criteria to select events, referred to as the fiducial selection: \begin{itemize} \item $p_T \ge 20$~GeV for $b$-tagged jets and light-jets, and $p_T \ge 10$~GeV for leptons. \item Since the LHeC collider is asymmetric, event statistics of final state particles are mostly accumulated on the left or right sides of the transverse plane $\eta = 0$ (depending on the initial direction of $p$ and $e^-$) - we select events within $-2 \le \eta \le 5$ for $b$-tagged jets while $2 \le \eta \le 5$ for leptons and light-jets, \item The separation distance of all final state particles are taken to be $\Delta R > 0.4$. \item Missing transverse energy $\slashed{E}_T > 10$~GeV to select the top events. \item Invariant mass windows for the Higgs through $b$-tagged jets and the top are required to be $115 < m_{bb} < 130$~GeV and $160 < m_t < 177$~GeV, respectively, which are important to reduce the background events substantially. \end{itemize}
+At $\zeta_t =\frac{\pi}{2}$, which corresponds to the pure CP-odd case, the cross section is increased by about a factor of five in comparison to the SM expectation.
+At $\zeta_t = \pi$, which corresponds to the pure CP-even case with opposite sign of $tth$-coupling, the cross section can be enhanced by a factor of up to 24 times.
+In the while range of $\zeta_t$, the scale uncertainty is found to be about 7\,\%.

-In these selections the $b$-tagging efficiency is assumed to be 70\%, with fake rates from $c$-initiated jets and light jets to the $b$-jets to be 10\% and 1\%, respectively.
+To evaluate sensitivity to the measurement of the top-Yukawa coupling and its CP-phase, following criteria of fiducial selection taken~\cite{Coleppa:2017rgb}: \begin{itemize} \item $p_T \ge 20$~GeV for $b$-tagged jets and light-jets, and $p_T \ge 10$~GeV for leptons. \item $b$-jets must be within $-2 \le \eta \le 5$ \item light jets and the scattered lepton must be identified within $2 \le \eta \le 5$ \item all final state particles must be separated by a distance $\Delta R$ greater than 0.4. \item the missing transverse energy must exceed 10\,GeV \item the invariant mass windows for the Higgs through $b$-tagged jets and the top are required to be $115 < m_{bb} < 130$~GeV and $160 < m_t < 177$~GeV. \end{itemize} In these selections the $b$-tagging efficiency is assumed to be 70\%, with fake rates from $c$-initiated jets and light jets to the $b$-jets to be 10\% and 1\%, respectively.
+The last requirement is important to reduce background processes.